 Absolute Humidity is not practiced commercially as it does not indicate the point of air saturation with moisture.
 Whereas, Relative Humidity serves that.
-Details provided further for better understanding.
+We’ll discuss these details further.

 Temperature is a comfortable parameter to deal with while manufacturing.
 It is both, a matter of comfort and a factor that avoids the growth of micro-organisms on working personnel or surroundings.